Correlate Disparate Data Points

 Highlights: Correlate Disparate Data Points

 Digital transformation intensifies the touch between businesses, customers, and prospects.
-Although it expands the workflow agility, on the other hand, it introduces a significant level of complexity as it requires a more agile Information Technology (IT) architecture along with the increase in data correlation.
-This belittles the network and application visibility creating a substantial data volume and data points that require monitoring.
-The monitoring solution is required to correlate disparate data points.
+Although it expands workflow agility, it also introduces a significant level of complexity as it requires a more agile information technology (IT) architecture and increased data correlation.
+This belittles the network and application visibility, creating a substantial data volume and data points that require monitoring.
+The monitoring solution is needed to correlate disparate data points.

 Before you proceed, you may find the following posts helpful: